Don’t Panic! The neuroscience of leading calmly.

 Every manager knows that drama in the workplace is the enemy of productivity.
 From hushed rumors that build anxiety to emotional outbursts that arise from fear or frustration, our work environment suffers when people lose their cool.
 And when the overall system is stressed as a result of bad news or a sudden change in working conditions, drama can flare up out of nowhere.

 One of the characteristics of a strong leader is grace under pressure.
 It’s the ability to control one’s own emotions, and the ability to help others remain level-headed when emotions are at a risk of rising.

 Anthropologists would tie this characteristic back to the alpha-male or alpha-female trait: when the group is in danger, it helps to have a strong leader who can think clearly even under extreme pressure, knowing when to stand and fight or when to flee.

-Advances in Physiological analysis and Neuroscience have allowed us to understand this human characteristic in more detail – namely, how we respond to external pressure and burn-out, and how we respond to the influence of others in times of stress.
+Advances in Physiological analysis and Neuroscience have allowed us to understand this human characteristic of calm leadership in more detail – namely, how we respond to external pressure and burn-out, and how we respond to the influence of others in times of stress.